 Professional teeth whitening does exactly what you would expect – someone with skill and experience treats your teeth in a way that leaves them whiter but causes no damage to your enamel and gums.

 Even with professional teeth whitening, you will notice that there are various options to choose from, and not all are created equal.
 Here at Leigh Dental Centre, we are pleased to be able to offer both in surgery and at-home teeth whitening.

 Whiter Teeth Treatment 3 – Internal Bleaching

-This is only an option for non-vital teeth and those that have been discolored over time.
+This is only an option for non-vital teeth and those that have been discoloured over time.
 These teeth would have had root canal treatment following trauma.
-Bleach is placed inside the tooth for a while and then removed or replaced until the desired change in color has been achieved.
+Bleach is placed inside the tooth for a while and then removed or replaced until the desired change in colour has been achieved.

 Whiter Teeth Treatment 4 – Veneers

 Teeth whitening will only change the colour of your teeth, if you are interested in changing the shape and position of your teeth (without opting for teeth straightening), as well as the shade, then veneers may be an option.